FredHutch/slurm-examples/checkpointer/README.md

 ## Installing checkpointer

 The shell scripts assume that /app is mounted consistently on all cluster nodes and you have added /app/bin to your PATH and that the shell scripts reside in /app/lib/checkpointer.
 A symlink /app/bin/checkpointer is pointing to /app/lib/checkpointer/checkpointer.
-If you have a different folder structure you can change the source command in /app/lib/checkpointer/checkpointer.
+If you have a different folder structure you can change the CHECKPOINTER_LIBDIR environment variable in /app/lib/checkpointer/checkpointer.
 After install you need to compile a C wrapper that provides addional security for software that runs suid.
 See this issue for a discussion of checkpointer-suid:  https://github.com/checkpoint-restore/criu/issues/1027

 ```
 cd /app/lib/checkpointer